“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 “Well, he broke into my apartment and attacked me last night.
 Almost killed me.”

 “Are you okay?”
 Maseo asked suddenly concerned, gently touching the bruise on her cheek despite the fact she thought she did a good job concealing it.

 His sudden gesture startled her.
 Oddly enough, his hands were warm and comforting.
 For a moment, she almost crumbled.
-She had been successfully keeping a brave face about the entire incident so far, but her friends had a way of lowering her defenses to the point where she really had to struggle retain composure.
+Madeline had been successfully keeping a brave face about the entire incident so far, but her friends had a way of lowering her defenses to the point where she really had to struggle to retain composure.
 Lowering her head, she was able to remain strong.